walidamriou/Mokhito/README.md

-# Mokhito
+# Tachimetro
-Mokhito an embedded bridge to monitor tachometer sensors on web and host devices
+Tachimetro an embedded bridge to monitor tachometer sensors on web and host devices